MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 examples from the [Creating a cross-platform binary module][03] guide.
 Review that guide if you need more details or have any issues.

-First thing we want to do is check the version of the [dotnet core SDK][09] that we installed.
+First thing we want to do is check the version of the [dotnet core SDK][09] that we have installed.
 I'm using 2.1.4, but you should have 2.0.0 or newer before continuing.

 ```powershell
 PS> dotnet --version